WiscWeeds/WiscWeeds-Website/content/post/2021-09-02-2021-wisconsin-waterhemp-herbicide-resistance-project-2-4-d-dicamba-and-glufosinate.md

 There is no cost associated to the herbicide resistance screening.
 The only cost will be your time to collect the seed samples and mail them to: **Rodrigo Werle, 1575 Linden Drive, Madison, WI 53706.** We intend to screen all waterhemp samples in the greenhouse for resistance to 2,4-D, dicamba and glufosinate.

-Please download and print the [**SEED COLLECTION FORM**] (/img/2018 waterhemp seed collection/2021 WiscWeeds Waterhemp Seed Project.pdf) (PDF file) for information on how to collect the seeds and fill out the information necessary for the project.
-Please submit the form with the seed sample.
-Samples will only be included in the herbicide resistance screening if the information requested herein is provided by the farmer/agronomist (field information can also be provided [**online**](https://uwmadison.co1.qualtrics.com/jfe/form/SV_3wQ6hrFrjfR0FrU)).
+Please download the [**SEED COLLECTION FORM**] (/img/2018 waterhemp seed collection/2021 WiscWeeds Waterhemp Seed Project.pdf) (PDF file) for information on how to collect the waterhemp seeds for the project.
+Please fill out the information necessary for each waterhemp sample collected [**ONLINE (Qualtrics Survey)**](https://uwmadison.co1.qualtrics.com/jfe/form/SV_3wQ6hrFrjfR0FrU).

+submit the form with the seed sample.
+Samples will only be included in the herbicide resistance screening if the information requested herein is provided by the farmer/agronomist.

 For questions, please contact Rodrigo Werle via e-mail: **rwerle@wisc.edu**.